 Sir: The case report by Drs.
-Ashton and Bennett (January 1999 issue) is a welcome addition to the body of literature regarding the treatment of antidepressant-induced sexual dysfunction.
+Ashton and Bennett1 (January 1999 issue) is a welcome addition to the body of literature regarding the treatment of antidepressant-induced sexual dysfunction.
 One point needs clarification: the authors state that their cases possibly represent the first patients treated with sildenafil for antidepressant-induced sexual dysfunction.
-To date, an open trial and 3 case reports3-5 have described the successful use of sildenafil to treat a most unwanted side effect.
-As the number of reports of the successful use of sildenafil to treat amost unwanted side effect.
-As the number of reports for their patients.
+To date, an open trial 2 and 3 case reports3-5 have described the successful use of sildenafil to treat a most unwanted side effect.
+As the number of reports of the successful use of sildenafil to treat antidepressant-induced sexual dysfunction increases, clinicians will have more options for their patients.
 I agree with the authors that although further studies are needed, the use of sildenafil appears promising in treating antidepressant-induced sexual dysfunction.